sai2565/Network-Topology-Discovery-NodeJs/README.md

 c. scanNetwork function is used to trigger a network scanning for discovering all the machines connedted on to the network

 d.
-I hept all the config info inside driver files of each testcases
+I have placed all the config info inside driver files of each testcases itself